Earn a Master of Music, Music Education Degree with Conducting Specialization

 Wes Kenney, Director of Orchestras at Colorado State University

-Eric Hammer, Director of Orchestras at University of the Pacific
+Eric Hammer, Director of Bands at University of the Pacific

 Dwight Bigler, Director of Choirs at Virginia Tech University

-Bonnie Jacobi, Coordinator of Music Education, Colorado State University
+Angela Christian, Assistant Professor of Music History, Colorado State University

 Ryan Olsen, Choral Music Education, Colorado State University